Fully Funded MFA Programs

 Does not cover: Books, Course Fees

-The University of Arizona prides itself on being a future-thinking university with a focus on the world of tomorrow.
-They're a school that's fully aware of the role that creative writing and the humanities play in the fabric of society.
-To that end, the MFA program in Creative Writing is a fully funded three-year program that offers students the opportunity for research and travel.
-Students can focus their studies on three different genres - poetry, fiction, and nonfiction - and are encouraged to work across genres.
-Generally, students are offered a graduate teaching assistantship position teaching one or two sections of first-year writing (or creative writing) to undergraduates and are eligible to receive additional awards, funding, and research grants.
+The University of Arizona prides itself on being a future thinking university with a focus on the world of tomorrow.
+Recognizing the importance of creative writing and humanities in society, this school offers a fully funded MFA program in Creative Writing.
+This three year program provides opportunities for research and travel, allowing students to focus on poetry, fiction, or nonfiction while also promoting genre crossing work.
+Generally, students are offered a graduate teaching assistantship position teaching one or two sections of first year writing (or creative writing) to undergraduates and are eligible to receive additional awards, funding, and research grants.

 University of Miami